 Making a difference with medical missions

-As a student at Campbell Medicine, you will have the opportunity to be part of a world-recognized authority in global health.
+As a student at Campbell Medicine, participate in a number of health outreach programs both locally and internationally.
 We desire to bring together teams to solve health problems in our local community and globally.

 North Carolina and the Nation

 - Mobile health clinics in Newton Grove and Goldsboro, North Carolina